OlivierLD/raspberry-coffee/Raspberry.Droid/AstroComputer/README.md

 What it does:
 - Reads the position from the internal GPS
-- Get the time
+- Get the time from the internal clock
-- Computes the Sun's position and displays for the current position and time
+- Computes the chosen body's position and displays for the current position and time
     - the Sun's elevation
     - the Sun's azimuth
+- Available bodies are
+    - Sun
+    - Moon
+    - Venus
+    - Mars
+    - Jupiter
+    - Saturn

 Uses permissions, and dependencies on other projects.